-Digital Nomads in Kaohsiung, Taiwan
+Digital Nomad Guide for Kaohsiung, Taiwan

 Is Kaohsiung the new hot spot for remote workers and digital nomads?
 Well, it definitely has loads of potential.
 We stayed in this awesome city for 1.5 months and we loved it.